SmokeSlate/BSS-Wiki/docs/README.md

 <h1 class="text-8xl">Welcome to the Beat Saber Modding Wiki!</h1>
-# This wiki is designed to help you learn how to mod Beat Saber, whether you're a beginner or an experienced modder.
+<h1>This wiki is designed to help you learn how to mod Beat Saber, whether you're a beginner or an experienced modder.</h1><br>

 <a href="/preQuest.md">